Defining the Entries When Selling a Fixed Asset

 - The difference between the amounts removed in 2. and the cash received in 3. is recorded as a gain or loss on the sale of the fixed assets

 Example of Entries When Selling a Plant Asset

 Assume that on January 31, a company sells one of its machines that is no longer used for $3,000.
 Depreciation was last recorded on December 31.
 Also assume that the depreciation expense is $400 per month and the general ledger shows the machine's cost was $50,000 and its accumulated depreciation at December 31 was $39,600.

 On January 31, the date the machine is sold, the company must record January's depreciation.
 This entry debits $400 to Depreciation Expense and credits $400 to Accumulated Depreciation.

-On January 31 the company will debit Depreciation Expense for $400 and will credit Accumulated Depreciation for $400 in order to record the depreciation during January.
-In its next entry on January 31, the company will debit Cash for $5,000 (the amount received); debit Accumulated Depreciation for $40,400 (the balance at January 31); debit Loss of Disposal of Asset $4,600; and credit Machines for $50,000.
+Also on January 31, the company must debit Cash for $3,000 (the amount received); debit Accumulated Depreciation for $40,000 (the balance after the January 31 entry); debit Loss of Sale of Fixed Assets $7,000; and credit Machines for $50,000.

 The $7,000 loss recorded on January 31 is the result of removing the machine's book value of $10,000 (cost of $50,000 minus its accumulated depreciation of $40,000), and replacing it with $3,000 of cash.